OfficeDev/Office-Add-in-samples/Samples/outlook-tag-external/README.md

 Also, the `commands.js` file contains the `_tagExternal` helper function that calls the [appendOnSendAsync() API](https://docs.microsoft.com/javascript/api/outlook/office.body?view=outlook-js-preview#appendOnSendAsync_data__options__callback_) to set or clear the disclaimer as appropriate.

 Note that you can use a different pattern to handle events if needed.
-For example, if you need code that applies only to Outlook on the web but other code to applies to both Outlook on the web and on Windows, you can define separate JavaScript files.
+For example, if you need code that applies only to Outlook on the web but other code that applies to both Outlook on the web and on Windows, you can define separate JavaScript files.
 For a sample using this pattern, see [Use Outlook event-based activation to set the signature](https://github.com/OfficeDev/PnP-OfficeAddins/tree/main/Samples/outlook-set-signature).

 ## Security notes